SeisComP/seiscomp/doc/base/filter-grammar.rst

    :param type: The data type: 0 (displacement), 1 (velocity) or 2 (acceleration)
    :param gain: The gain of the Wood-Anderson response
-   :param T0: The eigenperiod in seconds
+   :param T0: The eigen period in seconds
    :param h: The damping constant